 Another widely used switch is the three-way switch.
 These are used in combinations of two switches to control lighting from two locations in most circumstances.
 They may be used in hallways, staircases, any number of rooms like living rooms, or garages.
 In the latter case, the lighting may be for the garage itself or the outdoor lighting associated with the garage and front door lighting, being switched in both the home and garage entrance doors.

-The four-way switch is not used solely by itself, but instead in addition to a combination of switches.
-A three-way switch connects travelers from that switch to one side of the four-way switch.
-The other side is connected to the other three-way switch.
-The three-way switch then is connected to a light.
-A simple flip of the of any of the switches will light the light when connected properly.
+The four-way switch is not used on its own, but in addition to a combination of switches.
+A three-way switch connects travelers from that switch to one side of the four-way switch, while the other side is connected to the other three-way switch, and the three-way switch is then connected to a light.
+When connected properly, a simple flip of any of the switches will turn on the light.

 To find out which terminals go together, you can use an ohm meter to test the terminals and the toggle positions.
 Each set of terminals will connect to the traveler wires from each of the three-way switches.
 When connected properly, you'll be able to turn lights on from either of the three-way switches or the four-way switch.
-And just in the event, you need to switch lighting from more than three locations, simply add additional four-way switches between the two three-way switches.
+In the event that you need to switch lighting from more than three locations, simply add additional four-way switches between the two three-way switches.

 Four-way switches can come in handy in large rooms that have many door openings or exits.
 Each opening from which you can enter or leave a room should have a switch that controls the lighting within that room.
 For example, if you have a living room that has three openings you need a four-way switch in order to control the lighting in the room.
 Say the hallway is in the shape of a "T' also needing the use of a four-way switch—by placing a three-way switch at two different locations and the four-way switch at the third location, the lighting can be switched from each location.
 This is why, for lighting control in three or more locations, four-way switches are the answer.